dotis/Science_of_PACE_2024/PACE_Data_Access_Notes.md

 6. Include authentication with ~./urs_cookies file during last wget step (as normal) Can we streamline this?

+The bash script created by Tylar works.
+TODO:
+1. Clean up: remove intermediate files
+2. Incorporate processsing call into bash script
+3. Find a way to turn this into a subscription service with daily queries (how to set up time?)

 #### Example API search query for PACE L2 BGC data for GOM